Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 - ![Add](../../Assets/Icons/Plus03.png "[Add]") (Add)
     Click this button to add another equation.
 If the value of the first equation is empty, the second equation is used as a fallback value.
 You can add an unlimited number of equations.

-[comment]: <> (Simon: Bitte kontrollieren und ggf. anpassen/weiter ausführen.
+[comment]: <> (Entwicklung: Bitte kontrollieren und ggf. anpassen/weiter ausführen.
 Die Kommentare in dieser Datei kommen noch vom 1.
-Version von DataHub, von Hannah erstellt.
+Version von DataHub.
 Bitte durchgehen und Fragen beantworten!)

 ## Basic mapping